wessenstam/gts2021-prep/phase2/phase2.rst

    .. figure:: images/3.png

 #.
-If not already selected, click in the left pane on the **Files** button and select **Open Folder**
+If not already selected, click in the left pane on the **Files** button (left hand pane, first icon) and select **Open Folder**

    .. figure:: images/4.png

 #.
-Provide the **/** as the folder you want to open
+Provide the **/** as the folder you want to open and click on **OK**
 #.
 It will take some time before it opens as VC needs to install and configure the remote host.
-This takes approximately <1 minute
+This takes approximately <1 minute (you will be asked for hte password again)
 #.
-Now you should see the folder structure of the VM, open /root and you will see everything including the earlier created **github** directory
+Now you should see the folder structure of the VM, open **/root/github** and you will see everything created earlier
-#.
-Open the **github** directory and you wil find the same information as you had created earlier using ``vi`` or ``nano``

    .. figure:: images/5.png

-This way of chnaging files is easier then using the ``vi`` or ``nano``.
+This way of changing files is easier then using the ``vi`` or ``nano``.
 Even though quick changes can be done using those tools.

 .. note::

-    During the working with VC, you might get pop-up messages due to updates or extensions haveing some extra information like the below screenshot.
+    During the working with VC, you might get pop-up messages due to updates or extensions having some extra information like the below screenshot.
 It is up to you what to do with them.
 Most messages can be denied by clicking the **X** in the right hand top corner.
 They have no influence on the workshop...

     .. figure:: images/message-box.png